nirajanconestoga/software_engineering_principles_assignment_3/AI_Traning_Data_Actionable_Requirements.md

 - **Develop an AI-based categorization model** to classify questions based on their content.
 - **Implement a backend API** to provide categorized results to other systems.
 - **Build a user interface** to allow developers to review and edit categorizations before finalizing.

+##### Sub-Issues

+**Sub-Issue 1:** We assume that automated categorization will reduce manual effort and improve consistency.
+**Priority:** 🔴 High
+- Validate this assumption by testing categorization results on three sample datasets (each with 10,000 questions), ensuring the model achieves an **F1-score of at least 85%**.
+- Review results with subject matter experts and analyze misclassifications to improve model accuracy and reliability.